Nightoh/POO/README.md

 # POO
- Smartcar on a smart citie.
+ Smartcar on a smart city.